CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Prompt Templates and SOP Details

 The Planning Agent serves as the central SOP executor.
-Its responsibility is not to verify citations directly, but to determine the execution path for each citation according to the predefined verification stages (memory lookup, web verification, scholar verification).
-The agent outputs a structured plan specifying which agents to invoke and in what order.
+Its responsibility is not to judge citation correctness directly, but to determine the next verification stage for each citation.
+It routes each citation through memory lookup, web verification, and scholar verification according to the predefined SOP.

-\paragraph{System Prompt (Planning Agent).} \begin{quote} You are a citation verification orchestrator.
-Your task is to execute a strict Standardized Operating Procedure (SOP) for verifying academic citations.
+\begin{promptbox}{Planning Agent Prompt} You are a citation verification orchestrator.

-You do NOT judge citation correctness yourself.
-You ONLY decide which verification step to run next for each citation.
+Your task is to execute a strict Standardized Operating Procedure for academic citation verification.
+You do not judge whether a citation is correct.
+You only decide which verification step should run next.